 Over half a dozen Indian-Americans win Congressional primaries

-Over half a dozen Indian-Americans, including two incumbent Congressmen and two women, have won primaries for House of Representatives elections in November.
-In California, incumbents Dr Ami Bera and Ro Khanna registered an easy win in their respective seventh and 17th Congressional Districts.
+Over half a dozen Indian-Americans, including incumbent Congressmen Ami Bera and Ro Khanna and two women, have won primaries for the House of Representatives elections in November.
+In California, incumbents Bera and Khanna registered an easy win in their respective seventh and 17th Congressional Districts.
 Both are from the Democratic party.

-Bera, the longest-serving Indian-American in the US House of Representatives, is seeking his fifth consecutive term.
-Khanna is seeking is third consecutive term.
+Bera, 55, the longest-serving Indian-American in the US House of Representatives, is seeking his fifth consecutive term.
+Khanna, 43, is seeking a third consecutive term.
 However, he would be challenged by Indian-American Ritesh Tandon from the Republican party.
 Tandon is supported by Indian-American groups opposed to Khanna.

 Tandon came a distant second in the primaries.
 As per California laws, top two contestants, irrespective of their party affiliations, have their names on the ballots of November elections.
 "I am so grateful to everyone for our victory tonight.
 We are exceeding our 2018 totals, beating Ritesh Tandon who ran on Islamophobia and right wing nationalism in India.
 We are getting the most votes in the Bay Area!
 Silicon Valley rejects bigotry," Khanna said in a tweet.